kyrafetter/spyglass/README.md

 ```
 python setup.py install --user
 ```
 If the install was successful, type `spyglass --help` to show a useful message.
+If the spyglass command was not found, you may have to include the script installation path before calling spyglass.
+You can also set the path for the program in the PATH variable using `export PATH=$PATH:/home/user/.local/bin`

 <a name="usage"></a>
 ## Basic Usage